oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 7. Say hi and introduce yourself on [GitHub Discussions](https://github.com/oppia/oppia/discussions/16715)!

-8. Take up your first starter project!
+8. Take up your first Oppia issue (probably from the list of [good first issues](https://github.com/oppia/oppia/labels/good%20first%20issue))!
 You can find more details below.
 (Make sure to read and follow the [[PR instructions|Make-a-pull-request]] closely so that your PR review proceeds smoothly.)

-    * Facing any issues (including non-coding ones)?
+    * Facing any problems (including non-coding ones)?
 Please feel free to create a [GitHub Discussion](https://github.com/oppia/oppia/discussions) and get help from the Oppia community.
 You can use this avenue for asking anything -- questions about any issue, who to contact for specific things, etc.

     * We also have onboarding mentors who would be more than happy to help you take your first steps in open source.
 If you like, you can apply for a mentor [here](https://forms.gle/udsRP4WQgLcez9Zm8).

-9. When you have merged PRs for two pre-existing GitHub issues, please fill in [this form](https://forms.gle/NxPjimCMqsSTNUgu5) to become an Oppia collaborator!
+9. When you have merged PRs that correspond to two different pre-existing GitHub issues, please fill in [this form](https://forms.gle/NxPjimCMqsSTNUgu5) to become an Oppia collaborator!
 This will grant you access to the repository, and allow you to join a team.
 (But please don't create your own issues and then make PRs for them -- that won't count.)

 ## Developing your skills